 The “Fediverse” is a loose aggregation of federated servers that mainly speak the ActivityPub protocol.
-One of the most famous services in the Fediverse is “Mastodon.”
-We joined the Fediverse in the early days of Mastodon to share short-lived information that didn’t fit into a separate article on our website.
+A famous service in the Fediverse is “Mastodon.”
+We joined the Fediverse in the early days of Mastodon to share short-lived information that didn’t fit into separate articles on our website.

 Always stay in the loop!